-If you have taken a basic First Aid, CPR/AED class you may have wandered out of the classroom thinking “I’m set”, I can help anyone!
-You have knowledge, skills, but…when you are faced with a sudden illness what questions do you ask?
+If you have taken a basic First Aid, CPR/AED class you may have wandered out of the classroom thinking “I’m set”; I can help anyone!
+You have knowledge, and the skills, but when faced with a sudden illness what questions do you ask?
 What is important?
 Did your instructor cover what questions to ask?

 What is going on with your patient?
-If they are unconscious then hopefully you know the answer to that problem, if you don’t, call 911 for all unconscious or unresponsive persons, and… time to take a class.
+If they are unconscious then hopefully you know the answer to that problem, but if you don’t, call 911 for all unconscious or unresponsive persons, and it’s time to take a class.

-However if your patient is conscious, is suffering from an as yet unknown sudden illness, how can you help?
+However, if your patient is conscious and suffering from an as yet unknown sudden illness how can you help?